A winning mix that helped a young advisor build a growing OSJ group.

 Even with Nelson taking charge of supervisory responsibilities, the casual growth continued, leaving Terhorst wrestling with a new set of business challenges.
 In addition to his expanding OSJ duties, he continued to manage his own growing list of clients, which proved to be vital to his recruiting success.

 “Thankfully, I can price the OSJ services at a level that’s attractive,” Terhorst said.
 “My pricing doesn’t need to be aggressive as long as my practice provides the bulk of my personal income.
 Even though I enjoy being an OSJ, my primary focus has to be my practice.
 I have a spectacular team that I rely on to handle the bulk of the daily OSJ responsibilities.
 If the OSJ group went away, I always want to know that I would be comfortable with just my personal practice.
 When I took on the role of OSJ, I was used to the cycle and process of obtaining new personal clients for my practice.
-I was not familiar with the cycle, process and time frame of bringing on an advisor to the group.
-That recruiting and on-boarding process takes far more time, effort, attention and prep.
+I was not familiar with the cycle, process and time frame of bringing on a financial professional to the group.
+That recruiting and onboarding process takes far more time, effort, attention and prep.